Contrast-Security-OSS/docs/content/user/apps/TrackLibraries.md

 Contrast calculates this grade based on three things:

-* Age of the library
+* age of the library
-* Number of versions that postdate the library
+* number of versions that postdate the library
-* Number of known CVEs that affect the library
+* number of known CVEs that affect the library

 For more information, read the article on [Library Analysis](user-libraries.html#analysis).

 ##Export Findings

-Export details on findings from the Libraries grid, a library's overview page, or the application or server's Libraries tabs.
+Export details on findings from the Libraries page, a library's overview page, or the application or server's Libraries tabs.
+Click the **Export** icon to choose either CSV or XML formats for the grouping of libraries that you want to include in the report.

-Choose between CSV and XML formats.

 <a href="assets/images/Library-export.png" rel="lightbox" title="Export library details"><img class="thumbnail" src="assets/images/Library-export.png"/></a>

-In the Libraries grid, select specific libraries with the check boxes or use your filters to focus on data.
-When you apply a filter, an option to export all libraries that match that filter is available when you click the export icon.
-If you don't select any checkboxes or apply any filters, you can export all libraries.
+In the Libraries grids, select individual libraries with the check boxes or use your filters to focus on specific data sets.
+When you apply a selection, you can choose to export all or selected libraries.
+If you don't select any checkboxes or filters, you can export data for all libraries.

 ### Data

-The exported file will contain the following for each library:
+The exported file contains the following for each library:

 * NAME
 * TECHNOLOGY